 - Core courses (i.e., Japan 226C, Japan 332C, and Japan 333C) should be taken in residence.

 - Up to 6 units of credit may be applied toward the major from one semester abroad, and up to 12 units of credit may be applied from two semesters abroad.
 Note that EALC no longer distinguishes study abroad credits earned in advanced language courses from those credits earned in other content (non-language) courses.

 - No more than 3 units of independent study may be counted toward the required 24 upper-level units.

 - EALC awards Departmental Honors to majors as an acknowledgment of exemplary work in the major.

 - Two semesters of Japanese language

-- At least 9 units must be 300-level or above
+- At least 9 units of 300-level courses or above

 Course List Code Title Units Japan 226C Japanese Civilization 3 Japan 332C Japanese Literature: Beginnings to 19th Century 3 Japan 333C The Modern Voice in Japanese Literature 3

-- No more than 3 units of transfer or study abroad non-language courses may be applied to the minor.
+- No more than 3 units of transfer or study abroad non-language courses may be applied toward the minor.